lschiesser/pragmatics_rep/trial_coding_specs.md

 # Specifications for coding of the trials

-In the showroom file there already are two custom views definded Here is a code snippet from this that is concerned with recording the trial data
+In the showroom file there already are two custom views definded.
+Here is a code snippet from this that is concerned with recording the trial data
 ```javascript
                 let trial_data = {